linkedin/LiFT/README.md

 3. dataFormat: Format of the input datasets.
 This is the parameter passed to the Spark reader's format method.
 Defaults to avro.
 4. dataOptions: A map of options to be used with Spark's reader (optional).
 5. uidField: The unique ID field, like a memberId field.
+It acts as the join key for the primary dataset.
 6. labelField: The label field
 7. protectedAttributeField: The protected attribute field
-8. uidProtectedAttributeField: The uid field for the protected attribute dataset
+8. uidProtectedAttributeField: The uid field (join key) for the protected attribute dataset
 9. outputPath: Output data path
 10. referenceDistribution: A reference distribution to compare against (optional).
                           Only accepted value currently is UNIFORM.